 The majority of Lazard's operating expenses relate to compensation and benefits for employees and managing directors.
-We have a policy that targets our ongoing compensation and benefits expense in our traditional businesses, excluding special items, to not exceed 57.5% of operating revenue each year, including compensation and benefits payable to our managing directors and amortization of the relevant portion of the restricted stock unit awards ("RSUs") under the Lazard Ltd 2005 Equity Incentive Plan and the Lazard Ltd 2008 Incentive Compensation Plan (see Note 16 of Notes to Consolidated Financial Statements).
+We have a policy that targets our ongoing compensation and benefits expense, excluding special items, to not exceed 57.5% of operating revenue each year, including compensation and benefits payable to our managing directors and amortization of the relevant portion of the restricted stock unit awards ("RSUs") under the Lazard Ltd 2005 Equity Incentive Plan and the Lazard Ltd 2008 Incentive Compensation Plan (see Note 16 of Notes to Consolidated Financial Statements).
 In 2008 (excluding the compensation charge relating to the LAM Merger in the third quarter), 2007 and 2006, our compensation expense-to-operating revenue ratio was 55.6%, 55.7% and 56.7%, respectively.
 There can be no guarantee that this target ratio will continue to be achieved or that our policy may not change in the future, including to adapt to changes in the economic environment, or that a change may not be necessitated by lower operating revenues or to fund a major expansion.
 Increased competition for senior professionals, continued turmoil and volatility in the financial markets generally or other factors could prevent us from continuing to maintain this target ratio.

-The balance of Lazard's operating expenses are referred to below as "non-compensation expense," which includes costs for occupancy and equipment, marketing and business development, technology and information services, professional services, fund administration and outsourced services, amortization of intangible assets related to acquisitions, the provision pursuant to a tax receivable agreement with LFCM Holdings and other expenses.
+The balance of Lazard's operating expenses are referred to below as "non-compensation expense," which includes costs for occupancy and equipment, marketing and business development, technology and information services, professional services, fund administration and outsourced services, amortization of intangible assets related to acquisitions and other expenses.